 Mumm Napa (formerly Domaine Mumm) is a picturesque winery well worth visiting located on the west side of the Silverado Trail about 2 miles north of the Oakville Cross Road.
-The first vintage of Mumm was bottled under Domaine Mumm in partnership with Seagrams and dates from 1983 – the first several vintages were produced at Sterling Vineyards prior to the winery being built four years later.
+The first vintage of Mumm was bottled under Domaine Mumm and dates from 1983; the first several vintages were produced at Sterling Vineyards prior to the winery at Mumm being built four years later.

 Nearly 160 years after its parent company was founded in Reims, France, Mumm Napa was established with the construction of the winery in 1986/1987 overseen by founding President & Winemaker Guy Devaux (died in 1995).
-Guy was instrumental in their early development and success – the Mumm Signature DVX is named in his honor with its first vintage dating from 1990.
-He was winmaker here from 1983 through 1987 with another prominent vintner, Rosemary Cakebread serving as the assistant winemaker.
+Guy was sent by G.H.
+Mumm to visit Napa Valley in 1976.
+He was instrumental in their early development and success; in fact, the Mumm Signature DVX is named in his honor with its first vintage dating from 1990.
+He was winemaker here from 1983 through 1987 with another prominent vintner, Rosemary Cakebread serving as the assistant winemaker.

 Two stories of the winery were built below ground level against the hillsides of the Vaca mountains which extend west into the Rutherford appellation.
 The winery changed its name to Mumm Napa and opened to the public in 1990.

-Visually Mumm Napa usually displays the first signs of the upcoming harvest in the Napa Valley.
-If you happen to be here in mid summer look for their trademark plastic yellow bins stacked up outside the winery (referred to as cajas by Hispanic workers).
-As with other sparkling producers in the valley, their harvest always starts early compared to the still wine producers – in 2015 their harvest started on July 22nd – this was among the earliest ever harvest in recent memory in the Napa Valley.
+Visually Mumm Napa usually displays the first signs of the upcoming harvest in Napa Valley.
+If you happen to be here in midsummer look for their trademark plastic yellow bins stacked up outside the winery (referred to as cajas by Hispanic workers).
+As with other sparkling producers in the valley, their harvest always starts early compared to the still wine producers; in 2015 their harvest started on July 22nd which was among the earliest ever harvest in recent memory in the Napa Valley.

 Their specialty is sparkling wines with names like blancs, bruts, and cuvees.
-This is one of only four wineries in the Napa Valley specializing in sparkling wines.
-However they are located in Rutherford which is not an ideal climate for growing the primary three varietals for making sparkling wines – Pinot Noir, Pinot Meunier and Chardonnay.
-As a result, their grapes come from the cooler southern San Pablo Bay influenced climate of Carneros including from their 110 acre leased Devaux Ranch Vineyard, parts of the Oak Knoll District and select other cool weather sites.
+This is one of only four wineries in Napa Valley specializing in sparkling wines.
+However, they are located in Rutherford which is not an ideal climate for growing the primary three varietals for making sparkling wines – Pinot Noir, Pinot Meunier and Chardonnay.
+As a result, their grapes come from the cooler southern San Pablo Bay influenced climate of Carneros including from their 110-acre leased Devaux Ranch Vineyard, parts of the Oak Knoll District and select other cool weather sites.

 Tours

-One hour tours are offered each day starting at 11am, 1pm & 3pm.
-This is an excellent “production behind the scenes tour” in which you learn about sparkling wine making techniques and get to see the machinery in action especially in parts of August and early September during crush.
+One-hour tours named, capturing the sparkle, are offered each day starting at 10am, 1pm & or 3pm (depending on the day).
+This is an excellent production behind the scenes tour in which guests learn about sparkling wine making techniques and get to see the machinery in action especially in parts of August and early September during crush.
 Meet Big Al, their large blending tank towering above all their other tanks and also BOB, their amazing robot which handles 36 bottles at one time with its suction cup “fingers”.
-BOB consistently wins employee of the month and our human tour guide was quite bummed and up front about this!
+BOB consistently wins employee of the month, and our human tour guide was quite bummed and up front about this!

 Sparkling wine needs to be turned or “riddled” to move the dead yeast down to the end of the bottle where it can be eventually removed.
 Mumm has automated this entire process and their “riddling” room is quite a sight to see, especially if you are lucky enough to see the machines in action.
 Each machine, called a gyropalette holds 500 bottles on a hydraulic arm.
 Rather than taking up to 8 weeks to complete the riddling process if done by hand, this machine can complete this task in up to merely 8 days.